 This is usually the case for reciprocal (or balanced) translocation, a type of chromosomal translocation that increases the risk of recurrent miscarriages.
 Genetic counseling and genetic testing are often offered to families who can carry out a translocation.

-In a balanced translocation, a person generally has all the genetic material necessary for normal growth – one piece of a chromosome simply breaks off and joins another.
+In a balanced translocation, a person generally has all the genetic material necessary for average growth – one piece of a chromosome breaks off and joins another.

-However, when that person’s cells divide to create an egg or sperm for reproduction, the egg or sperm cells can end up with additional genetic material or lost genetic material, which could lead to a miscarriage depending on the chromosome and the cells. affected genes.
+However, when that person’s cells divide to create an egg or sperm for reproduction, the egg or sperm cells can end up with additional genetic material or lost genetic material, leading to a miscarriage depending on the chromosome and the cells—affected genes.

 Balanced translocation symptoms

-Most balanced translocation carriers are healthy and do not have any symptoms, but about 6% of them have a variety of symptoms that can include autism, intellectual disability, or birth defects.
+Most balanced translocation carriers are healthy and do not have any symptoms, but about 6% of them have a variety of symptoms that can include autism, intellectual disability, or congenital disabilities.

 An altered or dysregulated gene at the breakpoint of the translocation transporter is likely the cause of these symptoms.

-It is important to distinguish between the chromosomal translocations that occur in gametogenesis, due to errors in meiosis, and the translocations that occur in the cell division of somatic cells, due to errors in mitosis.
+It is essential to distinguish between the chromosomal translocations that occur in gametogenesis due to errors in meiosis and the translocations in the cell division of somatic cells due to errors in mitosis.

-The former results in a chromosomal abnormality present in all cells of the offspring, as in translocation carriers.
+The former results in a chromosomal abnormality present in all offspring cells, as in translocation carriers.

-Somatic translocations, on the other hand, result in abnormalities present only in the affected cell line, as in chronic myelogenous leukemia with the Philadelphia chromosome translocation.
+On the other hand, somatic translocations result in abnormalities present only in the affected cell line, as in chronic myelogenous leukemia with the Philadelphia chromosome translocation.